Video Game Designer Career Information

 Some success stories within the industry involve humble beginnings in the mailroom or as a game tester.
 But don't let such stories fool you.
 While it would be amazing to go from handing out mail to designing top-notch games, it is generally not a wise move to rely on that sort of option alone.
 Even with a solid post-secondary education under your belt, simply getting your foot in the door (any way you can) should be seen as a step in the right direction.

 Most aspiring designers develop a passion for video games through their own recreational gaming experiences.
 In order to take their passion to the next level, some gamers create user modifications (called "mods" in the industry) of their favorite games.
-This activity can allow individual players to get a taste of video game design, and it is a common way of gaining amateur experience.
+This activity can allow individual players to get a taste of game design, and it is a common way of gaining amateur experience.
 Documentation of these game mods also serves as a great supplement for a portfolio or demo reel.

 If you are one of these avid gamers, begin by checking out the free or low-cost tools that are available online.
 Then start letting your creativity flow.